gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 The second form is more idiomatic, but it will also substantially outperform the first fragment.
 MATLAB users will be aware of this difference as well.

+Idioms for programming languages are usually expressed in code style guidelines.
+You can find links to those in the [reference section](references.md).

 ## Choose descriptive names